Yomguithereal/baobab/README.md

       // Name of your facet
       currentProject: {

-        // Cursors to which your facet is bound
+        // Cursors bound to your facet
         // If any of the paths listed below fire
         // an update, so will the facet.
         cursors: {